 with his long grey hair and his rucksack,

 and me and a sailor with a wounded arm.

 And answered to with love and with courage

 Wheatfields blackened round their villages.

 In the woman’s coat I wore at the time.

 I felt for the party card close to my heart.

-My own series of poems written for and inspired by Russia, its history and its many people will be included in my forthcoming poetry collection CORE, and individually in Sibling Rivalry Press’ Assaracus magazine, which will publish some of my work in 2013.
+My own series of poems written for and inspired by Russia, its history and its many people will be included in my poetry collection CORE, and individually in Sibling Rivalry Press’ Assaracus magazine, which will publish some of my work in 2013.